 Not only is a TSH-only definition of thyrotoxicosis unscientific, it is also harmful to patients on thyroid therapy.

-Doctors’ uneducated kneejerk efforts to raise the TSH at the cost of true thyroid hormone health is one of the most frequent problems patients complain about in thyroid patient support groups.
+Doctors’ kneejerk efforts to prevent low TSH when it comes at the cost of true thyroid hormone health is one of the most frequent problems patients complain about in thyroid patient support groups.

-Doctors simply aren’t ordering the relevant tests or performing the physical examinations necessary to clearly discern what is going on.
-TSH alone cannot distinguish between hyperthyroidism, thyrotoxicosis and a falsely oversuppressed TSH, a side effect of thyroid hormone dosing that is not indicative of true thyroid hormone status.
+Doctors simply aren’t ordering the relevant thyroid tests or performing the physical examinations necessary to clearly discern what is going on.
+TSH alone cannot distinguish between hyperthyroidism, thyrotoxicosis and a falsely oversuppressed TSH during thyroid therapy.

 This is causing unnecessary harm and suffering.

-To clear things up, I go back to a foundational definition of thyrotoxicosis and advice on its diagnosis from one of the most authoritative textbooks in endocrinology today.
+- I go back to the foundational definitions of thyrotoxicosis and advice on its diagnosis from one of the most authoritative textbooks in endocrinology today, from two editions.

-From that starting point, In a series of several posts, I follow their textbook and supplement it with medical research findings about the various factors that can cause thyrotoxicosis and/or manipulate the TSH to behave abnormally in relation to thyroid hormones.
+- In a series of several posts, I provide research findings about the various factors that can cause thyrotoxicosis and/or manipulate the TSH to behave abnormally in relation to thyroid hormones.

-All of these things can help put lab test results in their proper place within the interpretive context of a patient’s clinical history and presentation.
+It’s so important to put a full set of lab test results, TSH, FT3 and FT4, in their proper place within the interpretive context of a patient’s clinical history and presentation.

 The venerated bible of thyroid endocrinology, the massive, 1000-page textbook Werner and Ingbar’s The Thyroid, now in its tenth edition, explains very clearly that the pituitary suppression of TSH is not part of the definition of thyrotoxicosis.